Wendy Reinhardt Kapsak

-Sure, the “Dirty Dozen” is sensationalistic and commands media coverage.
+Sure, the “Dirty Dozen” is sensationalistic and might command media coverage.
 But, does it really help consumers know what healthful behaviors they should prioritize and how to do it?
 No.

 First, we need to agree that we all must do better for the American consumer who is overloaded with “the sky-is-falling” information and is struggling to know what to do to for the health and well-being of themselves and their families.
-Second, we need to give consumers clear guidance on what they can do to eat and enjoy fruits and vegetables—regardless of agricultural growth approaches or produce forms.
+Second, we need to give consumers clear guidance on what they can do to eat and enjoy fruits and vegetables—regardless of production methods or produce forms.
 Conventional versus organic?
 Fresh versus frozen?
 Frozen versus canned?
 Whole fruit versus 100% juice?
-All of these distinctions are somewhat semantical in an environment in which we need to support consumers in just eating more for their health and well-being.
+All of these distinctions are somewhat semantical in an environment in which we need to support consumers in just eating more fruits and vegetables for their health and well-being

 The single most important action consumers can take today to positively impact their health and happiness is to eat more fruits and vegetables.
 Period.

 Fruitsandveggies.org has a wealth of resources to peruse on food safety as well as the health and well-being benefits associated with eating fruits and vegetables.
-According to the Federal Food and Drug Administration, washing fresh fruits and vegetables under running tap water is a healthful habit and can help remove or eliminate any residues that may be present on fruits and vegetables, if they are present at all.
+According to the FDA, washing fresh fruits and vegetables under running tap water is a healthful habit and can help remove or eliminate any residues that may be present on fruits and vegetables, if they are present at all.
 Keep in mind, the health and well-being benefits of eating fruits and vegetables far outweigh any concerns brought up in reports like these.

-I invite you all to stay healthy and happy during these unprecedented times.
-Here’s a plan.
-Have A Plant™!
+And so today, and every day, I invite you all to stay healthy and happy.
+And here’s a plan.
+Have A Plant®!